BikashPandey17/pongai/README.md

 ```

 ## Info
-- Details os the modules that are already created :
+- Details of the modules that are already created :
   Browser module for the game
 - Work done up until now - firebase deployment configs and browser deployment configs have been setup
 - Modules To Be Created - pygame module(wip)